andrejantas/jekyll-site/source/about.md

 permalink: /about/
 ---

-I am Ruby on Rails enthusiast.
+I am Ruby on Rails enthusiast, a coffee lover, passionate fantasy literature nerd and a dad to be...

 Started long time ago as PHP developer and it did not suite my needs so then I thought how may I improve my situation?